erdDEVcode/react-transaction-toasts/README.md

 })
 ```

+The `TransactionToastsProvider` component takes the same properties as `ToastProvider` in the `react-toast-notification` package.
+The defaults set are:

+* `placement`: `top-right`
+* `autoDismissTimeout`: `5000`

+[See the full docs](https://github.com/jossmac/react-toast-notifications#toastprovider-props) for more information on values you can set.

-## Developer guide
+## Contributor guide

-This is for anyone working on the this codebase.
+This is for anyone working on this codebase.

 Build and watch component: